Sports Vision Testing

 Certain tests may even be used as training tools, such as computer simulations that help batters anticipate when and where a fastball or a curveball will be located, and training them to respond accordingly.

 Contact Drs.
-Donati and McKenzie today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!The Sports Vision Center at Bolton Optometry Clinic provides Advanced Sports Vision Training for patients from Bolton, Vaughan, Brampton , Richmond Hill, and throughout Southern Ontario.
+Donati and McKenzie today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Our practice serves patients from Bolton, Vaughan, Brampton , and Richmond Hill, Southern Ontario and surrounding communities.